healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 To do this `ssh` into your Azure instance with `ssh root@"IP Address of server"` and use the following commands
-(should I say anything about all of this being provided by slam and should I mention anything to do with having to first set up the server with your ssh keys to allow you to have access to root)

 ### Needed to run the application